-In the meantime, if your crown has come off completely but you still have it, you should try and pop it back onto the affected tooth using a dab of toothpaste or dental adhesive.
-This will help protect the tooth underneath until you can see your dentist.
+In the meantime, if your crown falls out but you still have it, you should try and pop it back onto the affected tooth using a dab of toothpaste or dental adhesive.
+This will help protect the tooth structure until you can see your dentist.

 If you have lost the loose crown, make sure that you tell your dentist this when you call.
 Teeth that have lost their crowns are at a high risk of infection and further decay and may be extremely sensitive or painful.
 By letting your dentist know that there is no way of covering the affected tooth until you see them, they may be able to schedule your appointment even sooner.